microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAdministrativeUnit.md

 ### -Filter

-Specifies an oData v3.0 filter statement.
+Specifies an OData V4.0 filter statement.
 This parameter filters which objects are returned.

-For more information about oData v3.0 filter expressions, see https://msdn.microsoft.com/library/hh169248%28v=nav.90%29.aspx
+For more information about OData V4.0 filter expressions, see https://msdn.microsoft.com/library/hh169248%28v=nav.90%29.aspx

 ```yaml
 Type: System.String